Granting access to an app running in a Kubernetes cluster

 To enable node health check mode, specify the yandex.cloud/load-balancer-healthcheck-*

-annotations in the service specification, such as the following:
+annotations in the service specification, e.g.:

 apiVersion: v1